msatul1305/Linux/Linux/vi_vim/readme.md

+- written in 1976 by Bill Joy, a University of California at Berkley
+- student who later went on to co-found Sun Microsystems.
+- vi derives its name from the word “visual,” because it was intended to allow editing on a video terminal with a moving cursor.
 - "Vi" and "Vim" share many common commands because
-  - Vim is an extended and improved version of Vi.
+  - Vim is an extended and improved version of Vi written by Bram Moolenaar.
   - However, Vim adds numerous enhancements and features to the basic commands available in Vi.
   - Here is a list of common Vi/Vim commands and notes any differences between the two:
 - Navigation Commands: